-- Net loss of \$40.2 million: - Net loss offset by non-cash items of \$45.4 million related to depreciation of fixed assets, amortization of intangible assets, share-based compensation, amortization and accretion of discount and premium on investments, amortization of debt issuance costs, accretion of interest on long-term debt, loss on disposal of property and equipment, and provision for excess and obsolete inventory; - Increase in restricted cash of \$2.4 million due to a contractual guarantee requirement; - Increase in accounts receivable of \$8.3 million as a result of increased sales of \$10.4 million offset by cash collections from customers in fiscal 2015; - Increase in inventories of \$21.1 million due to increase in purchases to support future sales and service needs; - Decrease in prepaid expenses and other assets of \$2.3 million primarily due to the reduction of prepaid taxes of \$1.7 million primarily in foreign locations due to settlements, a reduction in debt related costs of \$1.5 million due to continued amortization, and a decrease in prepaid commissions of \$1.0 million due to the conversion of deferred revenue into revenue in fiscal 2015.
-These decreases were partially offset by increases in the prepaid benefits balance of \$0.5 million due to the timing of payments, higher other prepaids due to additional vendor advances of \$0.8 million, and an increase in prepaid maintenance of \$0.4 million due to several new software agreements;
+- Net loss of \$40.2 million; - Net loss offset by non-cash items of \$45.4 million related to depreciation of fixed assets, amortization of intangible assets, share-based compensation, amortization and accretion of discount and premium on investments, amortization of debt issuance costs, accretion of interest on long-term debt, loss on disposal of property and equipment, and provision for excess and obsolete inventory; - Increase in restricted cash of \$2.4 million because of a contractual guarantee requirement; - Increase in accounts receivable of \$8.3 million as a result of increased sales of \$10.4 million offset by cash collections from customers in fiscal 2015: - Increase in inventories of \$21.1 million because of increase in purchases to support future sales and service needs; - Decrease in prepaid expenses and other assets of \$2.3 million primarily to the result of the reduction of prepaid taxes of \$1.7 million primarily in foreign locations due to settlements, a reduction in debt related costs of \$1.5 million due to continued amortization, and a decrease in prepaid commissions of \$1.0 million attributable to the conversion of deferred revenue into revenue in fiscal 2015.
+These decreases were partially offset by increases in the prepaid benefits balance of \$0.5 million because of the timing of payments, higher other prepayments attributable to additional vendor advances of \$0.8 million, and an increase in prepaid maintenance of \$0.4 million because of several new software agreements;

-- Decrease in accounts payable of \$1.8 million due to lower billings as a result of timing; - Decrease in accrued liabilities of \$8.6 million primarily related to the bonus accrual reduction of \$8.4 million due to bonus payments relating to fiscal 2014 made in the first fiscal quarter of 2015 offset by additional accrual for bonuses for the current fiscal year.
-Accrued payroll decreased \$2.1 million due to the timing of the year-end payroll cut-off and sales tax payable decreased in the U.S. by \$0.5 million due to process improvements in timely payments.
-Income tax payable also decreased by \$1.5 due to the timing of filing and payments for fiscal 2014.
-These decreases were partially offset by an increase of \$3.5 million in deferred rent due to a renegotiated lease agreement; - Increase in customer advances of \$0.6 million due to the payments received for the future revenue deliverables; and - Increase in deferred revenue of \$9.7 million due to the timing of customer billing and revenue recognition, and decrease in deferred cost of \$7.8 million due to the timing of inventory transfer.
+- Decrease in accounts payable of \$1.8 million because of lower billings as a result of timing; - Decrease in accrued liabilities of \$8.6 million primarily related to the bonus accrual reduction of \$8.4 million due to bonus payments relating to fiscal 2014 made in the first fiscal quarter of 2015 offset by additional accrual for bonuses for the current fiscal year.
+Accrued payroll decreased \$2.1 million because of the timing of the year-end payroll cut-off and sales tax payable decreased in the U.S. by \$0.5 million attributable to process improvements in timely payments.
+Income tax payable also decreased by \$1.5 because of the timing of filing and payments for fiscal 2014.
+These decreases were partially offset by an increase of \$3.5 million in deferred rent as a result of a renegotiated lease agreement; - Increase in customer advances of \$0.6 million because of the payments received for the future revenue deliverables; and - Increase in deferred revenue of \$9.7 million because of the timing of customer billing and revenue recognition, and decrease in deferred cost of \$7.8 million attributable to the timing of inventory transfer.

-Net cash provided by operating activities was \$0.3 million in fiscal 2014 as compared to \$66.2 million used in 2013.
+Net cash provided by operating activities was \$0.3 million in fiscal 2014.
 Net cash provided by operating activities in 2014 was primarily related to: